the-turing-way/the-turing-way/book/website/communication/dif-articles/data.md

 It is a peer-reviewed article focused on describing datasets and the circumstances of their collection - a searchable metadata document.

 There are specific data journals for data papers such as Scientific Data or Biodiversity Data Journal.
-Data journals are usually open access journals so a data paper does normally come with an article processing cost (APC), but this can vary considerably depending on the journal you choose.
+Data journals are usually open access journals so a data paper does normally come with an article processing charge (APC), but this can vary considerably depending on the journal you choose.
 The APC can be anywhere between £0 to several thousand pounds.
 There is a helpful list of journals on the [GBIF data papers page](https://www.gbif.org/data-papers) or see our list of data journals in the {ref}`sub-chapter on Data Articles<rr-rdm-article>` in the Research Data Management chapter.